Remiii/mydotfiles/README.md

 # Which plugins would you like to load? (plugins can be found in ~/.oh-my-zsh/plugins/*)
 # Custom plugins may be added to ~/.oh-my-zsh/custom/plugins/
 # Example format: plugins=(rails git textmate ruby lighthouse)
-plugins=(lol git symfony2 github composer debian gnu-utils brew)
+plugins=(lol git symfony2 github composer debian gnu-utils brew vagrant)

 source $ZSH/oh-my-zsh.sh